-7. Parking Regulations: In accordance with the parking and loading regulations contained in Section 27-568, for a townhouse or other single-family attached dwelling use, 2.04 spaces are required per dwelling unit.
+- 7. Parking Regulations: In accordance with the parking and loading regulations contained in Section 27-568, for a townhouse or other one-family attached dwelling use, 2.04 spaces are required per dwelling unit.
 The applicant has proposed 57 dwelling units, which requires a minimum of 117 parking spaces for the development.
-The special exception site plan shows a total of 228 parking spaces will be provided.
-Conditions have been included herein, requiring the applicant to provide electric vehicle charging stations, and visitor parking as additional on-site amenities for residents and guests, prior to the certification of the special exception plan.
+The special exception site plan shows a total of 246 parking spaces will be provided.
+Conditions have been included herein, requiring the applicant to provide on-street Americans with Disabailities Act (ADA) parking spaces, electric vehicle charging stations, and visitor parking as additional on-site amenities for residents and guests, prior to the certification of the special exception plan.
 The applicant has also not demonstrated that large vehicles can sufficiently navigate the site.
-Therefore, a condition has been provided requiring the applicant to provide truck-turning circulation plans prior to the acceptance of the preliminary plan of subdivision.

-- 8. 2010 Prince George's County Landscape Manual Requirements: The proposed development is subject to the requirements of the Landscape Manual.
+Therefore, a condition has been provided requiring the applicant to provide truck-turning circulation plans prior to the certification of the special exception plan. - 8.
+2010 Prince George's County Landscape Manual Requirements: The proposed development is subject to the requirements of the Landscape Manual.
 Specifically, conformance is required for Section 4.1, Residential Requirements; Section 4.6, Buffering Development from Streets; Section 4.7, Buffering Incompatible Uses; Section 4.9, Sustainable Landscape Requirements; and Section 4.10, Street Trees Along Private Streets.
 The orientation of the dwellings exposes the rear of the units to the public street.
 An application for Alternative Compliance (AC-23008) to Section 4.6(c)(1)(A)(ii) of the Landscape Manual was provided with this application and was evaluated separately.
-Staff find the subject application is in conformance with the requirements of the Landscape Manual, except for those referenced with the alternative compliance request, subject to technical corrections. - 9.
-Alternative Compliance: The applicant requests alternative compliance from Section 4.6, Buffering Development from Streets, along the Springfield Road frontage, and Section 4.10, Street Trees Along Private Streets, for all private streets in the proposed development.
+Staff find the subject application is in conformance with the requirements of the Landscape Manual, except for those referenced with the alternative compliance request, subject to technical corrections.

+9. Alternative Compliance: The applicant requests alternative compliance from Section 4.6, Buffering Development from Streets, along the Springfield Road frontage, and Section 4.10, Street Trees Along Private Streets, for all private streets in the proposed development.
 The applicant is seeking relief, as follows: